 Sometimes objects in space line up, but not quite perfectly.
 Partial solar eclipses will look like someone took a bite out of the Sun!
-For this eclipse in 2017, most of North America will see a partial eclipse.
-Only people in certain places will be able to see perfect TOTALITY.
+For the 2023 Annular Eclipse and the 2024 Total Eclipse, most of North America will see a partial eclipse.